madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/log-in-as-another-workfront-user.md

 ---
-title: Log In as another Workfront user
+title: Log In as another user
-description: Learn how system or group administrators can log in as other Adobe Workfront users to test system settings, layout templates, reports, etc.
+description: Learn how Workfront administrators can log in as other users to test system settings, layout templates, reports, etc.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial